will7hughes/Dialektor/README.md

 # Dialektor
 **Version: 1.0.3**<br>
-Dialektor is a tool for recording audio and creating a ledger in order to study the changes overtime.
+Dialektor is a tool for recording audio and creating a ledger in order to study the changes overtime. <br>
 Currently licensed under the [MIT](https://github.com/will7hughes/Dialektor/edit/master/LICENSE) license, but is subject to change

 **Possible Usages**